serbulent/HOPER/Reproduction/case_study/readme.md

 # Protein Function Prediction

 - Protein Function Prediction aims to construct models for protein function prediction.
-It can concate protein representations in to prepare datasets  for training and testing models
+It can concate protein representations in to prepare datasets  for training, testing models and making predictions

 # How to run Protein Function Prediction